-XProtect 2024 R1 update delivers Enhanced Cybersecurity, Efficiency, Customization - CRN - India
+Xprotect 2024 R1 update delivers enhanced cybersecurity, efficiency, customization - CRN - India

-Milestone Systems, a leading provider of open platform video management software (VMS), announced the release of XProtect 2024 R1.
+Milestone Systems announced the release of XProtect 2024 R1.
 This latest update focuses on improving cybersecurity resilience, streamlining VMS operations, and offering new customisation capabilities to meet evolving customer needs.

 XProtect 2024 R1 introduces new capabilities aimed at enhancing cybersecurity and ensuring compliance.